There are many ways to find information in FYI. This article shows you how to:

 All lists initially display with default selections.
 You can make selections to search for, sort and filter the information.

 - In the Documents list, you can select a View such as the "All" or "Emails - Sent".
-You can also select a specific Cabinet, search for text in the document name, or use combinations of search options.
+You can also search for text in the document name.

 - In the Clients list, you can select the view "My recently used" for the clients you have used recently.
-You can select a specific Partner or Manager, search for the client. name, or use combinations of search options.
+You can also search for the client name or email address.

-The following is an example of the View selection in the Documents list.
+The following is an example of the View selector in the Documents list.

 The Search field appears at the top of the list and can be used to search for text in the Name of an email, document or task.